 - 1 Look at the examples.
-Which are nouns and which are adjectives? - life lifestyle lifelong life-size life expectancy life insurance home house work made wife sick proud page plant town coming less grown bound warming
+Which are nouns and which are adjectives? - lifestyle lifelong life-size life expectancy life insurance home house work made wife sick proud page plant town coming bound grown warming

 Your dictionary can tell you when to use hyphens and spaces.